standard-fish/creative-racket-2022/.github/ISSUE_TEMPLATE/submit-competition-entry.md

 ## Licence

 Licence for you image or media file:  <!-- Your choice.
 We suggest https://creativecommons.org/licenses/by-sa/4.0/ -->
-Licence for you code: <!-- Youe choice.
+Licence for you code: <!-- Your choice.
 We suggest MIT/Apache 2 like Racket -->